MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 ## Step 2: Enable User Entity Behavior Analytics

-After setting up data connectors in Sentinel, make sure to enable [User Entity Behavior Analysis](/azure/sentinel/identify-threats-with-entity-behavior-analytics) to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
+After setting up data connectors in Microsoft Sentinel, make sure to enable [User Entity Behavior Analysis](/azure/sentinel/identify-threats-with-entity-behavior-analytics) to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
 Often, anomaly detection through UEBA is the best method for detecting Zero-day exploits early on.

 Data Sources required: